 14. Stop driving until you’re at least 25.

 If you’re under 25, you’re a stupid driver and car insurance companies hate you.
 Whoa, there!
 Don’t get so angry!
 I’m not talking about you!
 I’m just saying, statistically speaking, you and all your friends suck at driving.

 1/3 of all traffic related deaths each year are under 25-years-old.
-That is way out of proportion, and insurance companies are betting on you killing yourself or someone else with a car.
-And traffic deaths are freaking expensive (yes, and tragic)!
+That is way out of proportion to the general population, so insurance companies are betting on you killing yourself or someone else with a car.
+And traffic deaths aren’t just tragic, they’re crazy expensive!